WTW89: PragerU Is Not a Grift and That Is Actually More Concerning.

 What was that accent?

-If this is AI, they're all so bad.
+Oh, God, they're all so bad.

-Well, I mean, to be fair, I don't know that we know exactly what they would have sounded like at that precise time.
+Yeah, well, I mean, to be fair, I don't know that we know exactly what they would have sounded like at that precise time.

-It's going to be some combination of like, they're not that far away from, you know, British accent, but that, that went into like Cockney for a second.
+It's going to be some combination of like, they're not that far away from, you know, British accent, but that went into like Cockney for a second, and then it was like Irish.

 It's very strange.

-I don't know what the computer thinks.
+Know what the computer thinks?

-Facts are stubborn things, and whatever may be our wishes or inclinations they cannot alter the state of facts.
+Facts are stubborn things, and whatever may be our wishes or inclinations, they cannot alter the state of facts.

 In other words, friend, facts do not care.